mkorsmo/FreeCAD-Dryfire-Target-Generator/README.md

 The generated geometry is intended for normal FDM printing.

-For standard targets, orient the scoring face as desired for your printer and preferred surface finish.

-Hard-cover targets are specifically constructed for **face-down printing**.
-The cardboard and hard-cover face geometry is placed against the build plate, with the structural backing above it.
+Hard-cover targets and targets with PVC mounts are constructed for **face-down printing**.
+The visible cardboard/hard-cover face is placed against the build plate, while the structural backing and mount geometry build upward.

 Because printer tolerances, first-layer behavior, filament, and slicer settings vary, inspect the sliced model before printing.

+The PVC snap fit has been designed around the dimensions above, but printer calibration and material choice can affect fit and flexibility.

 ## Project Structure